-Ghee is made up of refined fats with no lactose and only trace amounts of casein.
+Ghee comprises refined fats with no lactose and only trace amounts of casein.
 When people have severe reactions or don’t feel well after eating butter, it’s usually due to ghee casein’s trace amounts.
-The 100% organic Grass-fed Ghee will be our first option for anyone with a casein sensitivity as it has close to zero amount of Casein present.
+The organic Grass-fed Ghee will be our first option for anyone with a casein sensitivity as it has close to zero casein present.

 As a result, the intricacies of farming must be considered when selecting ghee.
 According to a study, grass-fed cow milk has a lower casein content, so as ghee producers produce dairy goods like ghee from grass-fed cow milk, grass-fed cow milk can be reasonably concluded to have a lower casein content.

 Does ghee contain casein?
 No, ghee is a casein-free dairy.
 Using ghee in a casein-intolerant diet can be a safe and flavorful option, as ghee is typically well-tolerated by individuals with casein intolerance or sensitivity due to the removal of milk solids during the clarification process.
 Here’s how to use ghee in a casein-intolerant diet:

 Does ghee contain ghee?
 The answer is no. When using ghee on a casein-intolerant diet, use a reputable brand that explicitly labels its product as casein-free.
 While ghee should contain only trace amounts of casein, it’s always a good practice to check the label for your peace of mind.